 Sabine has authored and co-authored over 150 publications, of which 7 have received best paper/demo awards, and holds 10 patents.
 She served as chair or committee member in many international conferences on color imaging, digital photography, and image systems engineering (General Chair for the IS&T/SPIE Annual Symposium on Electronic Imaging in 2011, Area Chair for IEEE CVPR 2011, 2016, and 2020, Area Chair for IEEE ICIP 2008, 2009, 2016, 2017, etc.).
 She was an Associate Editor for the IEEE Transactions on Image Processing from 2007-2011, the Technical Secretary of the International Color Consortium (ICC) from 2000-2001, Vice-President of IS&T, the Society of Imaging Science and Technology, from 1999-2003 and Conference Vice-President from 2011-2014, Director of CIE Division 8 (Commission Internationale de l’Eclairage, Imaging Technology) from 2007-2011, and member of the ACM E.L.
 Lawler Award Committee for Humanitarian Contributions within Computer Science and Informatics from 2004-2014.

-Sabine is Member of the Board (President from 2014-2018) of the EPFL-WISH (Women in Science and Humanities) Foundation.
-She is Member of the Foundation Council of the SNSF (Swiss National Science Foundation).
-Since 2018, she is also Member of the Board of the SRG SSR (Swiss Broadcasting Corporation) and since 2020 Member of the Board of Largo Films.
-Sabine received the IS&T/SPIE 2013 Electronic Imaging Scientist of the Year Award for her contributions to color imaging, computational photography, and image quality, and the IS&T 2018 Raymond C. Bowman Award for excellence in teaching.
+Since 2021, Sabine is President of the Swiss Science Council SSC.
+Sabine is also Member of the Board (President from 2014-2018) of the EPFL-WISH (Women in Science and Humanities) Foundation, Member of the Board of the SRG SSR (Swiss Broadcasting Corporation) and Member of the Board of Largo Films.
+Sabine received the IS&T/SPIE 2013 Electronic Imaging Scientist of the Year Award for her contributions to color imaging, computational photography, and image quality, and the IS&T 2018 Raymond C. Bowman and the EPFL AGEPoly 2020 IC Polysphere Awards for excellence in teaching.
 She is a Fellow of IEEE and IS&T.